 We note the following from the table above –

-- I have also assumed average Alipays valuation payout of $4 billion (floor of $2 billion and cap of $6 billion).
+- I have also assumed an average Alipay’s valuation payout of $4 billion (floor of $2 billion and $6 billion).
 Below is the excerpt from the Alibaba’s F-1 Filing

 Alibaba DCF Valuation Sensitivity Analysis

-- As noted above, the minimum valuation of Alibaba is $123 billion (WACC of 11% and Growth of 6%)
+As noted above, the minimum valuation of Alibaba is $123 billion (WACC of 11% and a growth of 6%)

 - Top 10 scariest details of Box IPO

 Anything I missed?
-What are your views of valuations?
+What are your views on valuations?
 Are you investing in Alibaba?
-Let me know what you think, your feedback by Leaving a Comment
+Let me know what you think, your feedback by Leaving a Comment.

 p.s. – I do not represent any brokerage firm.
-The above views are my assessment of Alibaba IPO.
-I have tried my best to ensure factual accuracy of the analysis, however, please feel free to provide me with corrective measures if you spot any errors.
+The above views are my assessment of the Alibaba IPO.
+I have tried my best to ensure the factual accuracy of the analysis; however, please feel free to provide me with corrective measures if you spot any errors.